sav-che/TL-2/Authors/Vasey, George {std. Vasey}.md

-> [!cite] BHL link: this entry starts at [page 676](https://www.biodiversitylibrary.org/item/103683#page/686/mode/1up) of TL-2 Vol. VI.
+> [!cite] BHL link: this entry starts at [page 676](https://www.biodiversitylibrary.org/page/33212718) of TL-2 Vol. VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Vasey, George (1822-1893), English-born American botanist, especially agrostologist; came with his parents to the United States 1823; Dr. med.
 Pittsfield, Mass.
 1847; practicing physician in northern Illinois 1848-1868; with J.W.
-Powell on exploring expeditions to Colorado 1868 and 1869; in charge of the Museum of the State Normal University of Illinois, Bloomington 1869-1872; from 1872-1893 botanist at the United States Department of Agriculture and curator of the United States National Herbarium. (*Vasey*).
+Powell on exploring expeditions to Colorado 1868 and 1869; in charge of the Museum of the State Normal University of Illinois, Bloomington 1869-1872; from 1872-1893 botanist at the United States Department of Agriculture and curator of the United States National Herbarium.
+**Abbreviated name**: *Vasey*

 #### Herbarium and types